Yamasee/skypath-ios-sdk/README.md

 You can integrate SkyPath into your project manually.

-- Download .xcframework or .framework (each one contains both device and simulator architectures inside)
+- Download Yamasee.xcframework
-- Copy framework file to a project directory
+- Copy Yamasee.xcframework to a project directory
-- In Xcode project target in `General` tab, in `Frameworks, Libraries, and Embedded Content` tap "Add items", choose a Yamasee framework file.
+- In Xcode project target in `General` tab, in `Frameworks, Libraries, and Embedded Content` tap "Add items", choose a Yamasee.xcframework file.
 Make sure the added framework "Embed" value is set to `Embed & Sign`
 - `import Yamasee` where needed